 Our Engineer compiled the following list of suggestions assuming the worst-case scenario of extremely high winds from Hurricanes.
 The extent of the preparations will depend on your location and will ultimately be a judgement call on your part.

 Close roof and any other type of vents.
 Turn off fans and shutters.
 To reduce the chance of a fire starting, turn off the main breaker.
 Cutting plastic is a big judgment call.
 If the winds are high enough the plastic may come off with no damage to frame, but there is no way to know for sure.
 If the shade cloth is expensive, you may want to remove it since it is not attached as well as the plastic.

-4. Remove smaller objects from area that could blow into greenhouse.
+Remove small objects that could blow into greenhouse

-Remove shade cloth or add more ropes to keep it in place.
+Remove shade cloth or add more ropes to keep in place

 Please contact us if you have any questions or problems 800-258-7171.